tigoe/SoundExamples/docs/melody.md

 Let's take slightly more complex melody, *Frere Jacques*.
 This melody has 32 notes, and is in common time at 120 beats per minute.
 The notes don't all have the same length though.
 So you could save this melody in two arrays, one for the melody and one for the rhythmic pattern.
 Each array will have 32 elements, so the sketch can iterate over them both at the same time.

-What if you want to change the key signature of the song?
+What if you want to change the key in which you're playing the song?
 To do that, you need to know the relative pitches, rather than the absolute ones.
 In other words, you need to know how many semitones away from each other each note in the melody is.
 Then you can pick a starting note (called the **tonic** of the key you're in.
 Each key is named for its tonic) and move up and down from there with the melody.

+**[Musictheory.net](https://www.musictheory.net/lessons) has more useful information on [scales](https://www.musictheory.net/lessons/21) and [key signatures](https://www.musictheory.net/lessons/24).**

 Figure 3 shows Frere Jacques in standard musical notation, in F.